BigAchiever/Play-Real/README.md

 - Engaging and immersive gaming experience.
 - Have the actual fun with your family and friends.
 - Encourages physical activity and movement.
-- Easy login and authentication with Facebook using Supabase.
+- Easy login and authentication with Facebook using Appwrite.
 - Seamless integration with Flutter and Dart.

 ## Getting Started